 Prevent water damage

-One thing you can rely on during a British winter is regular downpours of torrential rain, so making your house watertight is essential – burst pipes or leaky roofs will cost a small fortune to fix.
+One thing you can rely on during a British winter is regular downpours of torrential rain, so making your house watertight is important that is why roofing tools are essential – burst pipes or leaky roofs will cost a small fortune to fix.

 Protecting pipes with foam and clearing debris from all gutters and drains aren’t the most pleasant jobs, but they will minimise the risk of water damage.
 And since you can easily do this yourself you won’t have to spend money hiring a professional.